fatiando/website/about/index.md

 ## The geophysics Python family

-Fatiando is a part of the larger geophysics open-source Python family of free software, which has grown tremendously since we started development in 2010.
+Fatiando is a part of the larger family of geophysics free software in Python, which has grown tremendously since we started development in 2010:

 <ul role="list" class="list-inline-center padding-vertical-l">
 {%- for project in page.family %}